Louisville challenges NCAA over recruiting allegations

-LOUISVILLE, Ky.
-(AP) -- Louisville has refuted NCAA allegations against its men's basketball program in the wake of a federal corruption scandal, requesting that the highest-level violation be reclassified.
+LOUISVILLE, Ky. — Louisville has refuted NCAA allegations against its men’s basketball program in the wake of a federal corruption scandal, requesting that the highest-level violation be reclassified.

 The university also is challenging that former coach Rick Pitino failed to promote an atmosphere of compliance in his program.